 A Gentle Skincare Regimen

 A skincare regimen with an emphasis on balanced treatment is especially important for adults with acne.
-An ideal skincare system can fight all the causes of acne by reducing bacteria, exfoliating dead skin cells, and preventing and alleviating inflammation without further irritating sensitive skin.
+An ideal adult acne solution can fight all the causes of acne by reducing bacteria, exfoliating dead skin cells, and preventing and alleviating inflammation without further irritating sensitive skin.

 Exposed Skincare products all contain responsible concentrations of scientifically tested and natural ingredients that will be gentle and effective on your skin.
 To fight bacteria, we use: